Best Apps for Learning Mandarin Chinese

 Price: Free, option to pay for more features

-Pleco is a powerful Chinese dictionary app, and it’s indispensable for Chinese learners.
+Pleco is perhaps the most powerful Chinese dictionary app, and it’s indispensable for Chinese learners.

-The dictionary can be used offline, and it allows you to look up characters using a variety of methods: you can type in the word, draw it with your finger on the screen or even take a picture with your device’s camera!
+The dictionary can be used offline, and it allows you to look up characters using a variety of methods: you can type in the word, draw it with your finger or even take a picture with your device’s camera!

-You can also search for words using character, pinyin or a combination of both.
+You can also search for words using characters, pinyin or a combination of both.

-Pleco has a few more tricks for learners.
+Pleco has a few more tricks for learners, too.
 It has a built-in flashcard system that also allows you to upload your own flashcards, and it lets you instantly look up any word in documents and text files.

 Android